-The accompanying parent company only financial statements are intended only to present the financial positions, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
+The accompanying parent company only financial statements are intended only to present the parent company only financial positions, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
 The standards, procedures, and practices to audit such parent company only financial statements are those generally accepted and applied in the Republic of China.

-Accordingly, the accompanying parent company only financial statements and report of independent auditors are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China, and their application in practice.
+Accordingly, the accompanying parent company only financial statements and report of independent accountants are not intended for use by those who are not informed about the accounting principles or Standards on Auditing of the Republic of China, and their applications in practice.
 As the financial statements are the responsibility of the management, Ernst & Young cannot accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may derive from the translation.

-TEN REN TEA CO., LTD PARENT COMPANY ONLY BALANCE SHEETS

-As of December 31, 2021 and December 31, 2020 (Expressed in Thousands of New Taiwan Dollars)
+TEN REN TEA CO., LTD PARENT COMPANY ONLY BALANCE SHEETS As of December 31, 2022 and December 31, 2021 (Expressed in Thousands of New Taiwan Dollars)